Jomondi/SQLite3_PandasProject/README.md

 v.
 Convert the dataframe into a html

 vi.
 Initialize a header for the html file with the needed html tags.
+Ensure the header references the css document for styling the html table.

 vii.
 Initialize and open a html file, write the dataframe components on it and close it once done.
 Result outcome should be as below.